How to Fix WooCommerce Scheduled Sales That Aren’t Updating

 It’s time for yet another fix to a frustrating WooCommerce problem.
 This time I’m going to walk you through the process of making WooCommerce scheduled sales work correctly.

 A client wanted to setup some one day sales for products in their WooCommerce store.
 So they went into each product and set a scheduled sale.
 Here’s an example:

 They saved their changed products and waited patiently for midnight to strike on the start date of their sale for the new pricing to become available to their customers.

 They waited until the morning just in case it was some weird time zone issue.
 Still nothing happened.
 The products were all listed at their regular prices.

-Frustrated, they logged back in to delete their sale and enter it again just as they had done the day before.
+Frustrated, they logged back in to delete their sale and try again just as they had done the day before.
 Then they saved the products a second time.
 Magically, their sale prices were now running and everything was working as they wanted.

 Of course, what was the point of scheduling the sale if you ultimately had to manual update each product on the sale’s day to get results?
 To make matters worse, some days the sale prices weren’t being removed from the front end of the site even after the scheduled stop date had come and gone.

-I went down a handful of rabbit holes thanks to some bad advice people with similar problems received on a variety of WooCommerce forums and ticket systems.
-A lot of people blamed other plugins or caching as the culprit for broken scheduled sales but that ended up being a dead end for me.
+I went down a handful of rabbit holes thanks to some bad advice on WooCommerce forums and ticket systems.
+A lot of people blamed other plugins or caching as the culprit for broken scheduled sales.
+Unfortunately, that ended up being a dead-end for me.